-Annual UK drug deaths fall by 14 percent, while deaths related to 'legal highs' increaseNovember 7th, 2012 in Addiction /
+Annual UK drug deaths fall by 14 percent, while deaths related to 'legal highs' increaseNovember 7, 2012 in Medicine & Health / Addiction

 (Medical Xpress)—Deaths related to a group of now-banned 'legal highs' rose sharply from 5 in 2009 to 43 in 2010, reveals a report on the latest UK drug death figures released today.
 While deaths involving methcathinones – which were outlawed in 2010 and include mephedrone – rose, those involving heroin fell significantly.
 And a decrease in cocaine-related deaths observed over several years continued.

 Overall, drug-related deaths in the UK fell by almost 14 per cent from 2,182 in 2009 to 1,883 in 2010, reveals today's National Programme on Substance Abuse Deaths (np-SAD) 2011 report.
 This compares to a rise of 12 per cent in the year before.

 The np-SAD outlines drug-related deaths occurring in 2010 that have been formally investigated.
 It details where a type of drug is involved in a death, either on its own or in combination with another substance, and includes regional breakdowns.